liupeirong/liupeirong.github.io/iotEdgeUpdateCerts/readme.md

 # How to update expired certificates on Azure IoT Nested Edge

 If you use X.509 certificates to establish trust between Azure IoT Edge devices and IoT Hub, or between child and parent devices in nested edge scenarios, updating the certificates manually is a non-trivial task and also could cause downtime.
-This is because the certificate thumbprint of an IoT Edge device cannot be updated once registered.
 This article describes the manual processes for updating certificates in the Azure IoT Nested Edge scenario with one parent device that connects to Azure IoT Hub and one child device that doesn't have Internet access.

 <img src="media/nested_edge_overview.png" />